Examples of Unilateral Contracts

 Because a unilateral contract has no validity until one party completes a task, legal contestation usually takes the form of the giving party not paying the agreed sum.
 A contract breach would then be based on the clarity of the agreement, and whether one party can prove that the task was completed.

-In addition, unilateral contracts can offer other rewards than money, but cash is a primary incentive.
+In addition, unilateral contracts can offer rewards other than money, but cash is a primary incentive.
 For instance, Jerry places an advertisement offering to pay $500 for the return of his missing dog.
-In this instance, any person may enter into a unilateral agreement in returning the dog.
+In this instance, any person may enter into a unilateral agreement by returning the dog.
 This is one of the few cases where an advertisement is considered a contract within itself.

-Also, an insurance company can to pay an insured person’s money in cases within the unilateral agreement, and the insurance company will not have to pay if no one fulfills the agreement.
+Also, an insurance company can agree to pay an insured person money if certain events occur.
+This is a unilateral agreement, and the insurance company will not have to pay if the events never happen.

 Unilateral Agreement Stipulations